The childhood we knew ! Author mike Feria

 The thing that concerns me the most, is that imagination is like a muscle, and if you don’t use it, like most other things, you’ll end up losing it.
 If you’re a decent guitarist, and you don’t practice for five years, it’s going to show, because our brains begin cutting out the excess.
 If it’s something that is perceived as being no longer necessary or needed, why hold onto it?
 In the end, there is a drive that is inspired by the imagination that in my opinion, remains unmatched.
 A skill often evolves from something viewed as being fun and entertaining to us, not for money or fame.
 Not initially, anyway.

-Childhood these days !
+Childhood we knew these days !

 Nowadays, with the inundation of information coming in, there is less time for our creative minds to put pen to paper, skateboarding, or anything else that requires habit.
 It is said that Americans spend over ninety percent of their lives indoors, and I think that the feeling of accomplishment we used to have abundantly, is being stripped from us somehow.
 It’s difficult to imagine getting anything productive done while binge-watching ten seasons of a tv show.